2nd Lt

 My story

 Albert Parkes Baker was born on 16 January 1886 in Old Monkland (now Coatbridge), Lanarkshire, Scotland.
 He was the son of Ada Bennett and Thomas Baker.
-Before the war, he worked as a rubber worker in Kajang, Federated Malay States (modern-day Malaysia).
+Before the war, he had worked as a rubber worker in Kajang, Federated Malay States (present-day Malaysia).
 During the First World War, he joined the British Army and was assigned to the 3rd Battalion, Highland Light Infantry.
+Later, he was transferred to the 10th Battalion, Durham Light Infantry.
 In 1916, he married Margaret Muirhead in Edinburgh.
-A year later, in 1917, he was on the battlefields near Zillebeke to take part in the Battle of Passchendaele with the 10th Battalion, Durham Light Infantry.

-On 21 August 1917, the men of the 10th Battalion, Durham Light Infantry, were stationed at Zillebeke Bund, near Zillebeke Pond.
-On 22 August at 02:00 a.m., the various companies moved towards the front line, advancing from north of Clapham Junction to near Stirling Castle.
-The route was not without casualties.
-A gas shell bombardment forced the soldiers to put on their gas masks.
-Passing through Sanctuary Wood, they faced heavy shelling, causing further losses.
-By 05:00 a.m., the battalion was in position.
-One company was to hold the front line as the attack began, a second company would remain in reserve in the Menin Tunnel, and a third company would join the attack to form a defensive right flank.
+On 21 August 1917, the men of the 10th Battalion, Durham Light Infantry were positioned at Zillebeke Bund, near Zillebeke Lake.
+At 02:00 on 22 August, the various companies moved towards the front line, advancing from north of Clapham Junction to near Stirling Castle.
+By 05:00, the battalion was in position.
+One company was to hold the front line while the attack commenced, a second company remained in reserve in the Menin Tunnel, and a third company joined the assault to form a defensive right flank.

-At 07:00 a.m., the attack began.
-The first phase progressed without significant issues.
-The Germans did not launch heavy bombardment, and the first objective was quickly secured.
-A headquarters was established in Inverness Copse, near Dumbarton Lakes.
-There, the commanding officer was killed while organizing a section to take out a machine gun.
-Meanwhile, the leading platoon advanced towards Herenthage Chateau.
-The platoon suffered heavy losses (only one officer and two soldiers returned) but managed to take 50 prisoners.
-Around 08:50 a.m., two platoons from the reserve were sent forward to Inverness Copse to reinforce the Somerset Light Infantry and the Duke of Cornwall’s Light Infantry.
-Around 10:00 a.m., the headquarters, due to mounting losses, had to withdraw a few meters to a position in Jasper Avenue.
-At 11:00 a.m., A Company was sent to the western part of Inverness Copse following a request for further reinforcements.
-In addition, three platoons were sent to the attack’s starting positions to secure them as support.
-Later, these three platoons were also moved towards Inverness Copse.
-These positions were held for the rest of the day.
-Over the next two days, fighting continued for control of Inverness Copse, which ultimately remained largely in British hands.
+At 07:00, the attack began with the objective of capturing the Gheluvelt Plateau.
+The Germans did not launch a heavy bombardment, and the old British front line was quickly taken.
+The leading platoon then advanced towards Herenthage Chateau.
+The platoon suffered heavy losses (only one officer and two soldiers returned) but succeeded in capturing 50 prisoners.
+Around 08:50, two platoons from the reserve advanced towards Inverness Copse to support the Somerset Light Infantry and the Duke of Cornwall's Light Infantry, who were also participating in the assault.
+At 11:00, A Company was sent to the western part of Inverness Copse.
+Additionally, three platoons were sent to the starting positions of the attack to occupy them in support.
+Later, these three platoons were also directed towards Inverness Copse.
+These positions were held for the remainder of the day.
+In the following two days, heavy fighting continued to secure Inverness Copse, which remained largely in British hands.

 Sources 4